 The Top 10 Worst U.S. Cities for Retirees to Visit

 Cost was a big factor when ranking these cities with 6 out of our 8 ranking factors analyzing this metric, so it’s no surprise cities like Las Vegas and New York make the top 10 worst cities for retirees to visit.
 The accommodation costs alone in Las Vegas are $147 more than the number one spot, Miami.

 The Best and Worst U.S. Cities for Retirees to Visit

 Wondering where your city ranks?
 The table above provides a list of the cities that we researched and the data for each of the ranking factors.

 If you are already retired or it’s in your near future, what does retirement look like for you?
 Will you focus on traveling, spending time with family, or move to a different state?
 However you decide to spend your future, Coventry Direct is here to help uncover more retirement income.
-Find out if you qualify to sell your life insurance.
+Learn more about how to sell a life insurance policy for cash and find out if you qualify to sell your life insurance.